Our policies

 Safety & Health Policy

-Updated February 2024
+Updated September 2024

-At British Sugar we’re committed to supporting the safety, health and wellbeing of everyone working across our whole UK supply chain.
 We do this by providing safe and healthy workplaces and working conditions, to prevent injury and ill health.
-We will also minimise any impact caused by our activities or processes to the safety and health of our contractors while working on any of our facilities, and our neighbours who may be affected by our operations.
+We work to minimise any impact caused by our activities or processes to the safety and health of our contractors working at any of our facilities, and our neighbours who may be affected by our operations.

 Everyone working on behalf of the company has a responsibility for the safety and health of themselves and others who might be affected by their actions.
 We will always consult with our people and our trade unions to encourage participation across our supply chain, with overall accountability for safety and health recognised as a prime responsibility for all those who manage and supervise people.